polkascan/py-substrate-metadata-docs/docs/frequency.md

 ### Events
 ---------
 #### Proposed
-A motion has been proposed by a public account.
 ##### Attributes
 | Name | Type | Composition
 | -------- | -------- | -------- |